WITS-COMS4037/tutorials/sql/README.md

-# Exercise set 2 -- SQL I
+# Tutorial assignment 2: SQL

 **This set is meant to help you get acquainted with the basics of the SQL language**